nerves-project/toolchains/nerves_toolchain_armv5tejl_nerves_linux_musleabi/README.md

 [nerves-toolchain](https://github.com/nerves-project/nerves-toolchain) for
 the scripts used to generate the actual cross-compiler.

-This toolchain is used for 64-bit Intel platforms.
+This toolchain is used by the `ev3` target.
+It is useful for ARM7 processors that lack hardware floating point.